Grand Hotel (1932 film): Critical reception

+Legacy

-The film holds an 86% approval rating on the review aggregationwebsite Rotten Tomatoes, based on 42 reviews, with an average rating of 7.58/10.
+The film holds an 88% approval rating on Rotten Tomatoes, based on 50 reviews, with an average rating of 7.6/10.
 The site's consensus reads: "Perhaps less a true film than a series of star-studded vignettes, Grand Hotel still remains an entertaining look back at a bygone Hollywood era."

 Writing in 2009, Blake Goble of The Michigan Daily called it "the original Ocean's Eleven for its star power", and compared it to Gosford Park "for its dense structure and stories".
-He added, "[T]he pacing is quick, the acting is eloquent, and the stories are actually interesting.
+He added "[T]he pacing is quick, the acting is eloquent, and the stories are actually interesting.
 It's pure theatricality.
 But Hotel lasted thanks to its simplicity, and the star power doesn't hurt either.
 This is grand, old Hollywood captured on film."